 Applicants consent to the information supplied as part of their application being disclosed for the purposes of the evaluation and administration of the application and grant.
-Such disclosure includes but is not limited to independent reviewers/assessors, the FightMND Grant Review Panel (GRP), the FightMND Board, and relevant employees of FightMND involved in the research grant process.
+Such disclosure includes but is not limited to independent reviewers/assessors, FightMND's Health Research Advisory Panel (HRAP), the FightMND Board, and relevant employees of FightMND involved in the research grant process.